prajivinn/prajivinn.github.io/_posts/2024-01-07-Optimizing-Loan-Approval-Process.md

 A fintech company operating in India wants to optimize its loan approval process.
 They receive a large volume of loan applications daily and want to improve their approval process to reduce the risk of defaults while ensuring fair and timely approval decisions.

-We will build an ML model that would help the company to assess the creditworthiness of future applicants which would help them process loans faster.
+I will build an ML model that would help the company to assess the creditworthiness of future applicants which would help them process loans faster.
 <br>
 <br>